 Causes of AHP

-The pathophysiology of porphyria comprises 8 genetic metabolic disorders of the heme biosynthesis pathway.
+The types of porphyria are genetic metabolic disorders of the heme biosynthesis pathway.
 AHP, a subset of porphyria, often presents as a sudden acute attack requiring hospitalization and is triggered by excess ALA and PBG.2-5

-Watch this Mechanism of Disease video to take a deeper look at the pathogenesis, signs and symptoms, and diagnosis of AHP:
+Watch this Mechanism of Disease video to take a deeper look at the pathogenesis, signs and symptoms, and common methods used to inform a diagnosis of AHP:

 AHP is caused by enzymatic defects that result in accumulation in the liver of toxic intermediates—aminolevulinic acid (ALA) and porphobilinogen (PBG).
 Upregulation of ALAS1 (aminolevulinate acid synthase 1) is a central pathophysiologic mechanism underlying AHP, and leads to this toxic accumulation.
 ALA and PBG then enter the circulatory system and are thought to cause neurologic lesions leading to dysfunction across the autonomic, central, and peripheral nervous systems.
 Dysfunction in these systems can cause patients to have severe, diffuse abdominal pain plus one or more of the following symptoms: anxiety, confusion, nausea, vomiting, limb weakness and pain.
 This can potentially result in irreversible neuropathies and long-term disease complications such as kidney disease and hepatocellular carcinoma.
 Elevated PBG is important as a highly specific diagnostic marker.
 ALA is believed to be the primary toxic intermediate responsible for causing acute attacks, ongoing symptoms between attacks, and prolonged or potentially permanent neuropathy in AHP.
 Acute attacks generally last 3 to 7 days, but the recovery period can be long and extend into residual chronic symptoms.1-9